Blog post

 XML processing is a common activity in Java development, but it often opens a pandora's box of potential security issues.
 One such vulnerability involves insecure XML processing, which can leave your application exposed to threats such as XML External Entity (XXE) Injection.

-SonarQube 8.9 LTS already detects some forms of insecure XML processing, including XML external entity (XXE) injection.
-SonarQube 9.9 LTS takes this further by adding four additional rules to detect insecure XML processing from other vectors.
+SonarQube Server 8.9 LTS already detects some forms of insecure XML processing, including XML external entity (XXE) injection.
+SonarQube Server 9.9 LTS takes this further by adding four additional rules to detect insecure XML processing from other vectors.
 See the list of rules here.

 Detect secrets with little configuration and fewer false-positives